kidozh/kidozh-cv/index.md

 ### __Lightweighting Design, RWTH-Aachen__  `2014.9 - 2015.11`
 _SLA_<br>
 __bolts effects in composite material__, bolt's effect in bolted joint by ABAQUS is investigated.
-Hashin failure criteria is applied.
+Hashin failure criteria is applied and it was funded by China Scholarship Council.

 ### __Dance Robot Inovation Club, NPU__  `2014.9 - 2015.11`
 _Computer Vision in Software Department_<br>